-UPS, which stands for United Parcel Services is a company based in the United States of America that handles package delivery and supply chain management across several countries of the world.
+UPS, which stands for United Parcel Service is a company based in the United States of America that handles package delivery and supply chain management across several countries of the world.

 This company is over a century old having been established in 1907.

-It was founded in Seattle, Washington DC and currently has its headquarters located at 55 Glenlake Parkway, Sandy Springs, Georgia.
-It was incorporated on July 15, 1999, and has three segments under which it provides its services.
+They found it in Seattle, Washington DC and currently has its headquarters located at 55 Glenlake Parkway, Sandy Springs, Georgia.
+They incorporated it on July 15, 1999, and has three segments under which it provides its services.